 - Configure the management partition (cluster partition) for hybrid disk resource and the partition used for hybrid disk resource (data partition). - When a hybrid disk is allocated in the shared disk device, allocate the partition for the disk heart beat resource between servers sharing the shared disk device. - EXPRESSCLUSTER controls the file systems on the hybrid disk.
-Do not include the file systems on the hybrid disk to /etc/fstab in operating system. - (Do not enter a mirror partition device, mirror mount point, cluster partition, or data partition in /etc/fstab of the operating system.) - (Do not enter /etc/fstab even with the ignore option specified. - If you enter /etc/fstab with the ignore option specified, the entry will be ignored when mount is executed, but an error may subsequently occur when fsck is executed.) - (Entering /etc/fstab with the noauto option specified is not recommended, either, because it may lead to an inadvertent manual mount or result in some application being mounted.) - See the "Installation and Configuration Guide" for steps for hybrid disk configuration.

-• When using this EXPRESSCLUSTER version, a file system must be manually created in a data partition used by a hybrid disk resource.
+Do not include the file systems on the hybrid disk to /etc/fstab in operating system. - (Do not enter a mirror partition device, mirror mount point, cluster partition, or data partition in /etc/fstab of the operating system.) - (Do not enter /etc/fstab even with the ignore option specified. - If you enter /etc/fstab with the ignore option specified, the entry will be ignored when mount is executed, but an error may subsequently occur when fsck is executed.) - (Entering /etc/fstab with the noauto option specified is not recommended, either, because it may lead to an inadvertent manual mount or result in some application being mounted.) - Provide the cluster partition with 1024 MB (102410241024 bytes) or more of space.
+(Do not mind that specifying just 1024 MB actually provides more than the size due to a difference in the disk geometry.)
+Do not create any file system in the cluster partition. - See the "Installation and Configuration Guide" for steps for hybrid disk configuration. - When using this EXPRESSCLUSTER version, a file system must be manually created in a data partition used by a hybrid disk resource.
 For details about what to do when a file system is not created in advance, see "Settings after configuring hardware" in " Determining a system configuration" of the "Installation and Configuration Guide".